Pong420/videojs-plus/README.md

 ## Tips

 - language <br>
-  You can change the language of setting / context by [VideoJS language feature](https://docs.videojs.com/docs/guides/languages.html).
+  You can change the language of setting/context by [VideoJS language feature](https://docs.videojs.com/docs/guides/languages.html).
 For example

 ```js
 const language = "zh-hk";